Vivek-04022001/documentation/plone.app.dexterity/advanced/validators.md

 my_field = schema.TextLine(title=_("My field"), constraint=checkForMagic)
 ```

-Constraints are easy to write, but do not necessarily produce very friendly error messages.
+Constraints are easy to write, but don't necessarily produce very friendly error messages.
 It is possible to customize these error messages using `z3c.form` error view snippets.
 See the [z3c.form documentation](https://z3cform.readthedocs.io/en/latest/) for more details.